KaziArman/ask-youtube/README.md

-<h1>Conversational AI Bot for YouTube Videos</h1>
+<h1>Ask YouTube: A Conversational AI Chatbot for YouTube Videos</h1>

 <p><img src="https://drive.google.com/uc?id=1N2agy8msmazTBT36eZ5CsGGnHTCSxSKf" width="400" style="display: block; margin: 0 auto; background-color: #FFFFFF;" alt="Project Banner"></p>

-<p>Welcome to the Conversational AI Bot for YouTube Videos!
-This project aims to enhance the viewer's experience by providing a dynamic conversational interface that enables users to interact with YouTube videos in a more informative and engaging way.
+<p>Welcome to Ask YouTube which is a Conversational AI Bot for YouTube Videos!
+This project aims to enhance the viewer's experience by providing a dynamic conversational interface that enables users to interact with YouTube youtube videos in a more informative and engaging way.
 With the integration of Langchain, OpenAI, Llama Index, and Streamlit, this bot allows users to submit a YouTube link and ask specific questions about the video's content.
 It also leverages the power of ChatGPT to provide additional information beyond what's covered in the video.</p>

 <h2>Features</h2>